kwkraus/HOW-Sessions/sessions/asp-net-core/docs/3-Working with Data.md

 >NOTE: This session will teach the basics of Entity Framework Core, but is not intended to be a comprehensive walkthrough of this technology.

+## Configuration Fundamentals

+- Talk about CreateDefaultHost() for default configuration

+- Talk about Environment Variables
+  - AppSettings.json->AppSettings.[Environment].json->Secret Manager->Envionment Variables

+- Initialize Secret Manager and discuss how to use

 ## Configure Entity Framework Core

 In production ready systems, it is best practice to manage your data access resource within a separate class library.